My name is Sara Goddard and I’m a mother, wife, sustainability expert, and public servant.

 Where Do I Start?
 How Do I Start?

 It can be overwhelming to know where or how to start.
 Try these simple tips to get you on your way.

 About Sara Goddard

-Sara Goddard is founder and former chair of the City of Rye Sustainability Committee, a volunteer group that established a legislative track record by drafting and spearheading legislation that was passed unanimously by the Rye City Council.
+Sara Goddard is founder and former chair of the City of Rye Sustainability Committee, a volunteer group that established a legislative track record by drafting and spearheading legislation that was first of its kind in Westchester County, NY.

 Rye Sustainability has been recognized locally and nationally, and its presence has extended beyond Rye’s borders by establishing a network of groups, organizations, and legislators.

 Sara is currently a member of the Rye City Council.
 Her other civic work, past and present, includes:

 - Founder; Chair (former); City Council Liaison, Rye Sustainability Committee